sriharsha2024/CameraXapp/README.md

 # CameraXapp
-## Download the app-debug.apk file
+## Download the app-debug.apk file and install to run the app
+:sparkles:
+:sparkles: